 - Berkeley Roundtable on the International Economy is an interdisciplinary research project at U.C.
 Berkeley, and this site provides information on the organization and its publications, links, etc.

 - The Brookings Institution is a private, independent, nonprofit research organization that seeks to improve the effectiveness of government programs and the quality of U.S. public policy.
 It publishes its findings for the benefit of the public.

 - Bureau of Economic Analysis, an agency of the U.S. Department of Commerce, provides links to data and articles on national, international and regional aspects of the U.S. economy.

 - Douglass: Archives of American Public Address is an archive of American speeches and related documents that includes the text of nearly 100 speeches.

-- Global Legal International Network is sponsored by the Library of Congress.
+- Global Legal International Network (new web link coming soon) is sponsored by the Library of Congress.
 It contains guides to national and international law.